 Lin et al. (2021)[8] developed a public transport criteria matrix AHP model to assess the performance of public transport networks.
-The model considers criteria related to infrastructure, service, economic benefits, and sustainable development.
+The model considers infrastructure, service, economic benefits, and sustainable development criteria.
 The study provides valuable insights for optimizing resources and enhancing urban public transportation networks.

-Duleba et al. (2021)[9] introduced a methodology called grey-AHP to overcome uncertainties in evaluating public transport quality.
-The model was applied to Amman city in Jordan and proved effective in enhancing the public transport system's quality.
-The study suggests focusing on safety, maintenance, driver training, and increased frequency of bus lines to improve transport quality.
+Duleba et al. (2021)[9] introduced a grey-AHP methodology to overcome uncertainties in evaluating public transport quality.
+The model was applied to Amman city in Jordan and effectively enhanced the public transport system's quality.
+The study suggests focusing on safety, maintenance, driver training, and increased bus line frequency to improve transport quality.

-Tiwari et al. (2023)[10] used a method called fuzzy-AHP to determine the importance of factors in public transportation services in Kathmandu.
-The study found that the safety of vehicles was the most important factor.
+Tiwari et al. (2023)[10] The study used a method called fuzzy-AHP to determine the importance of factors in public transportation services in Kathmandu.
+The study found that vehicle safety was the most important factor.
 This information can be used to improve user satisfaction with public transportation services.